hoanghl/EvilTransmission/README.md

 ## 3. Server

-**Python** is used to develop server side.
-I don't use any existing framework but building it from scratch with builtin Python libraries.

-Please visit [a relative link](Server/README.md) for more information.

-## 4. Protocol

-I develop a dedicated TCP protocol to exchange data between client and server.
-My proposed one, namely **Protocol 3Vil** is inspired from _MQTT_.
+At first, **Python** is used to develop server side, but as I was introduced about _Golang_, I was totally persuaded.
+Not only the elegance but also the speed, the siplicity surprise me a lot.

-## 5. Features
+## 4. Features

+### 5.1.
+Stage 1: Basic components

-- [x] Basic components for both client and server
+This stage include very basic functions for both FE and BE.

+- [x] Design API endpoints
+- [x] Back-end

+  - [x] Implement endpoints
-- [x] Basic components for protocol
+  - [x] Implement server using Postgres

+- [ ] Front-end
-- [ ] Upgrade protocol to send both images and videos
+  - [ ] Implement simple UI that selects file from smartphone to upload
+  - [ ] Fetch thumbnail, fetch video

+### 5.2.
+Stage 2: Security improvement

+This stage is expected to leverage security of system including protocol, data storage...

+- 2-step encryption: encrypt payload and encrypt message itself
+- Resources stored in system are encrypted also

+- [ ] Back-end

+  - [ ] Implement encrypt all data, decrypt on-demand

+- [ ] Front-end
+  - [ ] Exchange keys
+  - [ ] Encrypt/Decrypt message before/after sending
+  - [ ] Decrypt payload

+### 5.3.
+Stage 3: UI and performance improvement

+This stage aims at improving UI at front-end and performance in genenral

+- [ ] Front-end
+  - [ ]
+- [ ] Back-end
-- [ ] Add encryption
+  - [ ] Send file by chunks
-- [ ] Beautify client app
+  - [ ] Apply DL-based feature extractor to filter out similar image/video